 The primary data source is the nominally 2011 Landsat TM coverage.
-This is augmented with ancillary data sets to help resolve uncertainties and otherwise enhance the data set.
-All data sets have been validated prior to release.
-A three-tiered validation procedure was used and includes general data integrity screening, comparisons to existing data sets, and formal accuracy assessments.
-The release notes of MRLC-NLCD data provide detailed descriptions on the land characteristics for each land category, which is helpful in defining a z_0 value for a category.
+This data is augmented by NLCD with ancillary data sets to help resolve uncertainties and otherwise enhance the data set.
+All data sets are validated by NLCD prior to release.
+A three-tiered validation procedure is used and includes general data integrity screening, comparisons to existing data sets, and formal accuracy assessments.
+The release notes of MRLC-NLCD data provide detailed descriptions of these processes, including land characteristics for each land category, which is helpful in defining a zo value for a category.